How Much Can You Contribute to a Traditional IRA in 2019?

 Report your tax-deductible IRA contribution directly on the first page of Form 1040 or Form 1040A.
 You don't have to itemize to claim this deduction.
 It's an adjustment to income, so you can take it in addition to itemizing or claiming the standard deduction for your filing status.

-You can contribute to a traditional IRA whether you participate in another retirement plan through your employer or business or not.
-However, you might not be able to deduct all of your traditional IRA contributions if you or your spouse participates in another retirement plan at work.
+You can contribute to a traditional IRA regardless of whether you participate in another retirement plan through your employer or business, but you might not be able to deduct all your traditional IRA contributions if you or your spouse participates in another retirement plan with an employer.
+You won't be able to deduct all your contributions if your modified adjusted gross income (MAGI) in 2019 is:

 Less than $10,000 for a married individual filing a separate return

-If you are married and your spouse is covered by a retirement plan at work and you aren’t, and you live with your spouse or file a joint return, your deduction is phased out if your modified AGI is more than $189,000 but less than $199,000.
+Your deduction is phased out if your MAGI is more than $189,000 but less than $199,000 if you're married and your spouse is covered by a retirement plan at work and you aren’t and if you live with your spouse or file a joint return.
 If your modified AGI is $199,000 or more, you can’t take a deduction for contributions to a traditional IRA.

-Once you determine your modified AGI, use the chart below to figure out if your IRA deduction might be limited.
+Use the chart below to figure out if your IRA deduction might be limited after you've determined your MAGI.

 |Married filing separately and the spouses do not live apart all year||-0-||$10,000|